 The options in Table 15.2 control the overall process flow for solving a mixed integer linear program, and they are equivalent to the options that are used in the OPTMILP and OPTMODEL procedures with standard methods.
 These options are called main solver options in this chapter.
-They are described in detail in the section "Syntax: MILP Solver" on page 325 and the section "Syntax: OPTMILP Procedure" on page 617.
+They are described in detail in the section "Syntax: MILP Solver" on page 323 and the section "Syntax: OPTMILP Procedure" on page 629.

 The HYBRID= option in the DECOMP statement indicates the processing mode for the root node of the branch-and-bound search tree.
-When HYBRID=ON, the root node is first processed using standard MILP techniques, as described in the section "Details: MILP Solver" on page 337.
+When HYBRID=ON, the root node is first processed using standard MILP techniques, as described in the section "Details: MILP Solver" on page 335.
 The default setting for the decomposition algorithm is HYBRID=OFF.
 In this case, the root processing is done solely by the decomposition algorithm, and several of the direct MILP options are ignored.
 These options are indicated in Table 15.2 in the column Ignored HYBRID=OFF.

-Description option Ignored HYBRID=OFF Data Set Options (OPTMILP procedure only) Specifies the input data set DATA= Specifies the constraint activities output data set DUALOUT= Specifies whether the model is a maximization or minimization problem OBJSENSE= Specifies the primal solution input data set (warm start) PRIMALIN= Specifies the primal solution output data set PRIMALOUT= Presolve Option Specifies the type of presolve PRESOLVER= Control Options Specifies the stopping criterion based on an absolute objective gap ABSOBJGAP= Emphasizes feasibility or optimality EMPHASIS= Х Specifies the maximum violation of variables and constraints FEASTOL= Specifies the maximum allowed difference between an integer vari- able's value and an integer INTTOL= Specifies how frequently to print the node log LOGFREQ= Specifies the level of detail of solution progress to print in the log LOGI KEQ= Specifies the maximum number of nodes to be processed MAXNODES= Specifies the maximum number of solutions to be found MAXSOLS= Specifies the limit for the optimization process MAXTIME= Specifies the tolerance used in determining the optimality of nodes OPTTOL= in the branch-and-bound tree OTTIOL- Uses the input primal solution (warm start) (OPTMODEL proce- PRIMALIN dure only) Enables or disables printing summary (OPTMILP procedure only) PRINTLEVEL= Specifies the probing level PROBE= Specifies the stopping criterion based on a relative objective gap RELOBJGAP= Specifies the scale of the problem matrix SCALE= Specifies the initial seed for the random number generator SEED= Х Specifies the stopping criterion based on target objective value TARGET= Х Specifies whether time units are CPU time or real time TIMETYPE= Heuristics Option Specifies the primal heuristics level HEURISTICS= Search Options Specifies the level of symmetry detection SYMMETRY= Х Specifies the rule for selecting the branching variable VARSEL= Cut Options Specifies the cut level for all cuts ALLCUTS= Х Specifies the clique cut level CUTCLIQUE= Х Specifies the flow cover cut level CUTFLOWCOVER= Х Specifies the flow path cut level CUTFLOWPATH= Х Specifies the Gomory cut level CUTGOMORY= Х Specifies the generalized upper bound (GUB) cover cut level CUTGUB= Х
+Description option Ignored HYBRID=OFF Data Set Options (OPTMILP procedure only) Specifies the input data set DATA= Specifies the constraint activities output data set DUALOUT= Specifies whether the model is a maximization or minimization OBJSENSE= problem Specifies the primal solution input data set (warm start) PRIMALIN= Specifies the primal solution output data set PRIMALOUT= Presolve Option Specifies the type of presolve PRESOLVER= Control Options Specifies the stopping criterion based on an absolute objective ABSOBJGAP= gap Emphasizes feasibility or optimality EMPHASIS= Х Specifies the maximum violation of variables and constraints FEASTOL= Specifies the maximum allowed difference between an integer INTTOL= variable's value and an integer Specifies how frequently to print the node log LOGFREQ= Specifies the level of detail of solution progress to print in the log Specifies the maximum number of nodes to be processed MAXNODES= Specifies the maximum number of solutions to be found MAXSOLS= Specifies the time limit for the optimization process MAXTIME= Specifies the tolerance used in determining the optimality of nodes in the branch-and-bound tree Uses the input primal solution (warm start) (OPTMODEL PRIMALIN procedure only) Enables or disables printing summary (OPTMILP procedure PRINTLEVEL= only) Specifies the probing level PROBE= Specifies the stopping criterion based on a relative objective gap 1111011011 Specifies the scale of the problem matrix SCALE= Specifies the initial seed for the random number generator SEED= Х Specifies the stopping criterion based on target objective value X Specifies whether time units are CPU time or real time TIMETYPE= Heuristics Option Specifies the primal heuristics level HEURISTICS= Search Options 112011051105 Specifies the number of pricing iterations performed on each STRONGITER= variable in the strong branching strategy Specifies the number of candidates for strong branching STRONGLEN= Specifies the level of symmetry detection SYMMETRY=